 Most adults need between seven to eight hours sleep a night.
 And, it’s important to sleep close to this amount every night.
 Three hours one night and 10 hours the next throws your brain chemistry and your circadian rhythm out of balance.
 When it comes to sleep, routine is king.

-There are many guided meditations you can try, online or in the many meditation apps that are available.
+There are many guided meditations you can try, online or in many of the meditation apps.
 Whichever you choose, please keep this in mind: sleep is a natural process.
-It’s not something you need to force or try to do.
+It’s not something you should need to force.
 Deep sleep meditations are just a way to encourage your mind, body and spirit to do what it naturally wants to do: rest, heal and rejuvenate.
 Every night.